neondatabase/website/content/docs/community/contribution-guide.md

 Diagrams are a great tool for clarifying complex ideas.
 Neon uses Figma for the creation of diagrams.

 If you're interested in updating or adding a diagram, please open a GitHub issue with your suggestions.
 Please include a draft, if possible.
 A tool like [tldraw](https://www.tldraw.com/) can be used to create a draft.

+Screen captures should be taken on a high resolution monitor (UHD/4K) and should be unaltered (no borders or special effects).

 Diagrams and images reside in the `/public/docs` directory in the Neon website repository.
 You can add a diagram or image to an `.md` file by specifying a relative path beginning with a slash `/`.